Cover cashews with boiling-hot water. Let rest, uncovered, at room temperature for 1 hour. Then drain thoroughly and set aside.

 Serve with a touch of coconut whipped cream and brown sugar pecans (optional | recipe links above).

 Store leftovers in the freezer for 7-10 days, though best when enjoyed within the first 3-4 days.
-Let thaw at room temperature 15-20 minutes before serving for best texture.
+Let thaw at room temperature ~20 minutes (or more as needed) before serving for best texture.

 *Grade A maple syrup is best in this recipe - I didn't prefer Grade B, as its flavor was a bit too intense and overwhelmed the pumpkin. *Prep time includes soaking cashews and freezing. *Nutrition information is a rough estimate calculated using medium-sized ramekins and does not include additional toppings.